Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 - it is possible to have __*parallelism without concurrency*__ (such as bit-level parallelism)
 - it is also possible to have __*concurrency without parallelism*__ (such as multitasking by time-sharing on a single-core CPU).

+Concurrency is about structure, while Parallelism is about execution.

 ### What does it mean for a task to run concurrently?

 Tasks run on threads.